The most likely places to meet single parents for more than friendship.

 Another option is joining community activities with your children.
 Nick Kemp in his article for iCandy on the Gosh RBC Race explains how these events are “designed to bring families together and provide a fun-filled day out.”
 Listings are often available online and your local area is likely to put on several of these events every year from Easter egg hunts to summer fairs and Christmas fairs.
 Each event is a new opportunity to meet single parents in the area without compromising your time with your children.

-A farmer’s market is another great example as it’s a regular event and you’re more likely to run into the same people week after week.
+A local farmer’s market is another great example as it’s a regular event and you’re more likely to run into the same people week after week.
 It’s also child-friendly and fun so you can bring your children with you.
 You’ll not only get a week’s worth of fresh fruit, vegetables and baked goods, you may also meet like-minded people, and who knows, maybe you meet that someone special.

 Meet single parents at school or playgroup